dwayn/aws-management-suite/README.md

 ----

 #### `ams host add`
 Add a host to the hosts table so that resources on the host can be managed.
-This is a temporary feature that will be replaced with better functionality in the future.
+This has effectively been replaced by the host discovery functionality.

 Required arguments: --instance, --host, --zone